kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 - Horizontally scale the cluster by incorporating additional compute nodes.
 - Vertically scale the cluster by augmenting node capacity.
 Currently, the method to capture node resizing within the cluster entails restarting the Kubelet.

 These strategies enable the cluster to adapt to varying resource demands, ensuring optimal performance and efficient resource utilization.
 However, the limitation of requiring a Kubelet restart for node resizing is an area for potential improvement.

-Node resource hot plugging offers benefits in situations like:
+Node resource hot plugging proves advantageous in scenarios such as:
-- Managing resource demand with a restricted number of nodes by enhancing the capacity of current nodes rather than creating new ones.
+- Efficiently managing resource demands with a limited number of nodes by increasing the capacity of existing nodes instead of provisioning new ones.
-- The process of creating new nodes is more time-consuming compared to augmenting the capacity of existing nodes.
+- The procedure of establishing new nodes is considerably more time-intensive than expanding the capabilities of current nodes.

-This approach allows for more efficient resource management and quicker capacity adjustments, optimizing the utilization of existing hardware.
+Implementing this KEP will empower nodes to recognize and adapt to changes in their configurations, thereby facilitating the efficient and effective deployment of pod workloads to nodes capable of meeting the required compute demands.

 ### Goals

 * Achieve seamless node capacity expansion through hot plugging resources, all without necessitating a kubelet restart.